How many points do you need?

 The short answer is: You will currently need 160 points.

-But this can change.
+But this can change from one fortnight to another.
 Please read on, if you would like to understand how the points system works and how you can maximise your chances of being selected.

 Your chances of being selected depend on the following three variables: